canderis/Static-Website-Boilerplate/README.md

 ## Future plans:
 * Add in some other baseline css tweaks.
 * Add more basic responsiveness, particularly to the nav menu.
-* Add in basic error page templates
 * Add in favicon support
 * Configure the htaccess file to be added to the dist folder on build
 * Set up image and other resource support
+* Add onload and unload hooks to the page Switcher
+* Page switcher error page configuration option